Welcoming and understanding panic and terror

 THE INTERNAL QUESTIONS (during the emergency): Just listen to your body – don’t think, just react.
 Your instinctual body is a survival expert, and it will keep you safe.

 In many dangerous or traumatizing situations, fighting and fleeing aren’t our best survival options, because we may not be strong enough or fast enough to avoid danger.
-If our healthy panic and terror can help us freeze and dissociate (or go into shock or numbness) in response to extreme danger, we can often survive the unsurvivable.
+If our panic can help us freeze and dissociate (or go into shock or numbness) in response to extreme danger, we can often survive the unsurvivable.

 Freezing is a brilliant option in many situations, because it can dull our senses to excruciating pain, protect us from overwhelming stimuli, and present a corpse-like demeanor to our attackers, who may become less interested in the attack when we exhibit no emotion and make no sound or movement (this is a possum’s life-saving strategy, and it works!).

-If you don’t understand the purpose of panic, you may scorn your own and other people’s freezing behaviors, which means you won’t be able to view panic and terror with any useful insight.
+If you don’t understand the purpose of panic, you may scorn your own and other people’s freezing behaviors, which means you won’t be able to view panic with any useful insight.
 Understanding the message of fear is imperative; please take time to understand fear.

-Unrelieved panic and terror can destabilize your endocrine system, your sleep cycles, your appetite, and your equilibrium.
+Unrelieved panic can destabilize your endocrine system, your sleep cycles, your appetite, and your equilibrium.
 If you’re dealing with PTSD, certainly get thee to a doctor and get some help so that you can calm your body and your mind.

-And at this point, let me point out that panic-inducing traumas aren’t restricted to serious assaults, combat injuries, or criminal acts.
+Panic-inducing traumas aren’t restricted to serious assaults, combat injuries, or criminal acts.
 Traumas routinely arise from such mundane events as witnessing accidents or violence, from standard medical or dental procedures, or even from being emotionally assaulted by the everyday name-calling, prejudice, over-stimulation, or isolation we all endure.

 If you experience panic attacks, but you cannot track them back to anything you’d call a trauma, please look again.
 We are trained to dishonor, ignore, and dissociate from our thoughts, our emotions, our dreams, and even our physical sensations.
-If you’re a sensitive soul and you’ve become dissociated in response to this unhelpful training, you may need to revisit each situation where you felt traumatized or dissociated so that you can reintegrate yourself, add to your skill-set, and come fully back to life.
+If you’re a sensitive soul and you’ve become destabilized in response to this unhelpful training, you may need to revisit each situation where you felt traumatized or dissociated so that you can reintegrate yourself, add to your skill-set, and come fully back to the present.

 Don’t make the mistake of relegating trauma or panic responses to the territory of violent crime or gory car crashes.
 You’re a sensitive and unique organism, which means you’ll respond to startling and overwhelming input in your own unique way.

-However, if you can understand that your sudden lack of movement and consciousness actually ensured your survival (you’re alive, right?) during the endangering situation, you can bring your full awareness to your panic cycles.
+However, if you can understand that your sudden lack of movement and consciousness actually ensured your survival (you’re alive!) during the endangering situation, you can bring your full awareness to your panic cycles.
 If you can learn to see the act of freezing as the genius-level response it is, you can re-enter that frozen state with vigor and courage, restore your flow, and retrieve your resilience.

-The messages in panic and terror
+The messages in panic

 Danger is a fact of life.
 Trees fall, dentistry happens, stressors occur, cars veer, people yell and hit, and molesters prowl; danger is everywhere.
 The issue is not in the danger or in the panic and possible dissociation we experience in response to it, but in the fact that we don’t have the resilience to reintegrate ourselves or regain our equilibrium once that danger has passed.